 Do you detect an unusual smell while driving your car around?
-This could indicate serious problems ahead and knowing how to recognize them quickly could save you a lot of money in the end.
+This could indicate serious problems ahead.
+Knowing how to recognize them quickly could save you a lot of money in the end.

 What about taste, then?
 Ok, maybe not taste since most automotive fluids are toxic but you get the point!

 So what are the different types of smell that can come out of your car and what can you do about it?

 The smell of gasoline is one of the most frequent smells to happen in a car and probably one of the most potentially dangerous.
 It’s well-known that gas, when submitted to heat, burns and a car engine is producing a lot of heat.